 Here’s a question that is not asked nearly enough.
 What duties and obligations can I expect from my real estate agent in Florida?
-Note that this question is not what can I expect from my Realtor because as a Realtor we adhere to the Code of Ethics.
-The Code of Ethics are the rules but Agency is Florida law.
+Note that this question is NOT what can I expect from my Realtor because as a Realtor we adhere to the Code of Ethics.
+The Code of Ethics are the rules of a trade organization but Agency is the law in Florida.

 The other one is when you are looking to buy a new home directly from the builder.
 These are typically licensed agents and many times they’re also Realtors (but not always so they may not adher to the Code Of Ethics) BUT they are in a Single Agency Relationship with the Owner of the community.
 The sales people at Toll Brothers, Lennar or whereever that work at the sales center on site are there representing the interests of the developer and NOT YOURS.
 DO NOT TELL THEM ANYTHING ABOUT YOUR BARGAINING POSITION.
 You’ll see a small sign someplace that tells you this but you’ll have to to look to find it.

-A few years ago all this agency stuff changed.
-Today there is an assumption (except as noted above and few other instances listed below) on the part of the consumer that the agent is assumed to is acting in a Transaction Brokerage Relationship between the two parties UNLESS and UNTILL another Agency Relationship is established in writing.
-So until you are told otherwise, in writing or for developers like that sign I mention, you can assume that you are speaking to an agent who is acting as a Transactional Broker.
+A few years ago all this agency law changed.
+Today the consumer (the Buyer or the Seller) may assume (except as noted above and few other instances listed below) that the agent is acting in a Transaction Brokerage Relationship.
+This is true UNLESS and UNTILL another Agency Relationship is established in writing.
+So until you sign something, and the exception oted above like wehn you fo to a builders sales center, that you are speaking to an agent who is acting as a Transactional Broker.
+So first, what’s that?

 TRANSACTION BROKER RELATIONSHIP—A transaction broker provides a limited form of representation to a buyer, a seller, or both in a real estate transaction but does not represent either in a fiduciary capacity or as a single agent.
 The duties of the real estate licensee in this limited form of representation include the following:

-Most agencies use this form of representation exclusivly because there is no fiduciary relationship and thus one party can not be held accountable for the action or inaction of the other party.
+Most brokerage firms use this form of representation exclusivly because there is NO fiduciary relationship and thus one party can not be held accountable for the action or inaction of the other party.
 However there are instances where there is a Single Agency relationship between the Broker and the either the Buyer or the Seller.
-Never Both.
+But NEVER both.

 SINGLE AGENT RELATIONSHIP—The duties of a real estate licensee owed to a buyer or seller who engages the real estate licensee as a single agent include the following: